Alice Chang, DO

 Academic vs. community positions

 Remember, after fellowship you are an asset, bringing a unique perspective and skill set that is vital to the hospital, so don’t forget this when negotiating!
 You will lead your emergency department to gain specialized skills and knowledge in hospice and palliative medicine.
 If there is a program you’re interested in working at after fellowship, send out your CV and take the time to call the director, as some places will not always advertise their job openings.
-Before accepting, make your goals—such as medical education or research—are clear to both to you and your employer in order to thrive as a supported faculty member that achieves their professional goals.
+Before accepting, make your goals — such as medical education or research — are clear to both you and your employer in order to thrive as a supported faculty member who achieves their professional goals.

 IN-DEPTH FELLOWSHIP INFORMATION

 Currently the ACGME lists 188 hospice & palliative medicine programs.5